peterhinch/micropython-async/README.md

 It is planned to retain V2 under a different name.
 The new version fixes bugs which have been outstanding for a long time.
 In my view V2 is best viewed as deprecated.
-I will retain V2-specific code and docs in a separate directory, with the rest of this repo being adapted for the new version.
+I will support V3 in a separate directory, the resources in this directory being retained for existing applications and users of V2 and fast_io.

-#### 3.1.1.1 Tutorial

-This requires only minor changes.

 #### 3.1.1.2 Fast I/O